What to do when a MultiPlus, or Quattro, does not accept generator power

 Make sure that the generator, inverter/charger and regional area frequency and voltage all match.
 Eg 230V / 50hz.
 Do not mix and match frequencies and voltages, or parts from different regions.

 It is possible to overload generators with the power demanded by the Multi's charger.
 The following generator sizings are indicative of those sizes are appropriate for the charging potential of the various multis.
 It is still possible to overload these generator sizings with large loads, and flat batteries using the PowerAssist function, so they should be treated as safe minimums to eliminate this as a potential cause of issues.
+A bigger generator is usually better.

 It is important to note that the inverter/charger may take a minute or more to synchronise (though it can be much quicker).
 Treat the equipment with patience if the settings are thought to be correct.